South Carolina Gamecocks men's basketball: Frank Martin era (2012–2022)

 Frank Martin came to USC from Kansas State, where he had enjoyed five winning seasons and four NCAA Tournament appearances, including an Elite Eight appearance with the Wildcats in 2010.
 After losing records in his first two seasons with the Gamecocks, he achieved a winning season in 2015, then reached the NIT in 2016, and then broke through into the 2017 NCAA Tournament, the program's first appearance in the event since 2004.
 On March 17, 2017, USC achieved its first NCAA Tournament victory since 1973 with a 20-point win over the Marquette Golden Eagles.
 Two nights later, the Gamecocks upset the #2 seed Duke Blue Devils to advance to their fourth Sweet 16.
 South Carolina then beat #3 seed Baylor Bears to advance to their first-ever Elite 8, two days later they upset Florida to advance to their first ever Final Four.

 Lamont Paris era (2022–present)

-Former Chattanooga head coach Lamont Paris was named head coach on March 21, 2022 to replace the terminated Frank Martin.
+Former Chattanooga head coach Lamont Paris was named South Carolina's 33rd head coach on March 24, 2022, to replace the terminated Frank Martin.
+Paris is the first African-American head coach in the history of the Gamecock men's basketball program.